 Hello and welcome to this week’s round-up.

-That’s all for this week, thank you for reading.
+That’s all for this week, thanks for reading.

 Up the Arsenal!